nagix/mini-tokyo-3d-toei/USER_GUIDE-en.md

 Click or tap the compass icon button and the bearing will be reset to true north.

-### Tracking Trains and Airplanes
+### Tracking Trains, Buses and Airplanes

-Clicking or tapping on a train or airplane will turn on [Tracking Mode](#tracking-mode) and the screen will automatically move following the movement of the train or airplane.
+Clicking or tapping on a train, bus or airplane will turn on [Tracking Mode](#tracking-mode) and the screen will automatically move following the movement of the train, bus or airplane.
 There are two types of tracking modes, the “Helicopter Tracking Mode” and the “Rear Tracking Mode”, and you can enjoy the scenery along the railway in your favorite tracking mode.
 When the tracking mode is on, the map panning and rotating operations are disabled (you can zoom in/out and change the tilt).
-Clicking on a map with no trains or airplanes turns the tracking mode off.
+Clicking on a map with no trains, buses or airplanes turns the tracking mode off.

 See [here](#tracking-mode) for details on tracking modes.